pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~Add stat counting stuff~~
 - ~~Should I have some kind of fancy "Pippin Barr" logo thing?~~
+- ~~Fix CSS to position the canvas in the centre of the screen at least~~

 - And I guess that's it?
 Launch next week?
 Send to press... today?